Why Your Vacuum Is Smoking or Smells Like Burning

 Vacuum Smells Like Burning but No Smoke

-Check these specific areas:
+Check these areas first:

-Clean or replace the affected part, then let the vacuum cool before testing again.
+Clean or replace the affected part, then let the vacuum cool completely before testing it again.
 If the smell returns quickly, the motor insulation may be wearing out and should be inspected by a professional.

 Symptom